akhmadmamirov/CodepathWeb102pre-work/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-At the beginning of the project I strugled with the DOM manipulation with JS.
+At the beginning of the project I struggled little with the DOM manipulation with JS.
 However, after putting my head down, things started coming through
 ## License

     Copyright [yyyy] [name of copyright owner]